 You know what's incredibly disheartening?
 The fact that a healthy salad can be sabotaged by something as simple as the dressing that goes on top of it.
-We get so focused on creating a nutritious base of grains, vegetables, and protein that we forget to consider the often over-processed, sugar-filled, and/or carb-heavy condiment you pour on top.
-It's sneaky and deceiving, and I feel the same way about an unhealthy salad dressing as I do about HIIT workouts.
-You see, I become convinced that I'm more than halfway through a 45-minute class, only to glance at the clock and realize, much to my chagrin, that I'm less than five minutes in.
+We get so focused on creating a nutritious base of grains, vegetables, and protein that we forget to consider the often over-processed, sugar-filled, and/or carb-heavy condiment we pour on top.
+Salad dressings can be sneaky and deceiving, and I feel the same way about an unhealthy salad dressing as I do about HIIT workouts.
+You see, I'll become convinced that I'm more than halfway through a 45-minute class, only to glance at the clock and realize, much to my chagrin, that I'm less than five minutes in.
 (That's not just me, right?)
 But I digress.

 Finding a healthy salad dressing becomes even trickier when you follow a ketogenic diet—the celeb-favorite eating philosophy in which fats and protein are consumed in place of carbohydrates.
 Since so many dressings are high in carbs, it can be difficult to find one that's as tasty as it is in tune with your diet.
 Well, that is, until now.
 We did the digging for you and found seven low-carb salad dressings that you'll want to use all year round.
 Keep scrolling to see them all.

 This is probably the most classic and basic of all dressings (it's also one of my personal favorites).
 The two ingredients combine to create something that's equally smooth, sweet, and tart.
 The best part is that by opting for this low-carb salad dressing, you're avoiding other carb-heavy, store-bought versions.
 Most olive oil-and-vinegar dressings have zero net carbs, which is why they're recommended for followers of the keto diet.